Osheen333/MovieReviewApplication/readme.md

 - npm install  // for installing all the dependencies
 - npx prisma migrate dev // for locally setting up database
+-  npm start // for running the application

 ## Tools used